Thecrin/Thecrin/README.md

 - 👋 Hi, I’m @Thecrin
 - 👀 I’m interested in video Game developend
-- 🌱 I’m currently learning Ogre3D, kotlin, c, c++, allegro5, vhdl and
+- 🌱 I’m currently learning Unity, c, c++, vhdl and Phyton
-Phyton
 - 💞️ I’m looking to collaborate on Develop automata and agents
 - 📫 How to reach me ... thecrina@gmail.com